 Housing the Wallaby

 Bennett's wallabies require the most space due to their size in comparison to the other two kinds of wallabies that are commonly seen as pets.
-A minimum of a six foot by six-foot outdoor enclosure is needed to allow them space to run and graze outside.
-An often used formula to determine a nicely sized outdoor enclosure is to make the height and width four times the length of your wallaby and the length of your enclosure eight times the length of your wallaby.
+A minimum of a 6-foot by 6-foot outdoor enclosure is needed to allow them space to run and graze outside.
+An often-used formula to determine a nicely sized outdoor enclosure is to make the height and width four times the length of your wallaby and the length of your enclosure eight times the length of your wallaby.
 This size will need to increase exponentially if you have more than one wallaby.
-They do well in both warm and cool weather but will need supplemental heat or to be housed indoors when temperatures drop below 50 degrees.
+They do well in both warm and cool weather but will need supplemental heat or to be housed indoors when temperatures drop below 50 degrees Fahrenheit.